Internal bicategories: Tricategories

 In Section~\ref{sec-catin2cat} we noted that a category object in the 2-category of categories has an underlying bicategory.
-In this section of the appendix, we prove that every bicategory object in the 2-category of categories has an underlying tricategory.
+In this section, we prove that every bicategory object in the 2-category of categories has an underlying tricategory.
+There are a number of analogous results in the literature associating globular higher categories to cubical-type higher categories---in particular, Shulman~\cite{shulman-constructing} constructs a monoidal bicategory from a monoidal double category, Garner--Gurski~\cite{garnergurski} construct a Gordon--Powers--Street-style tricategory~\cite{gps} from a multi-object monoidal double category (a `locally cubical bicategory'), and Grandis--Par\'e~\cite{grandispare-cubicalglobular} construct a GPS-style tricategory from a weak 3-cubical category.

 \begin{theorem} Given a bicategory object $C=(C_0,C_1,C_2)$ in the 2-category $\CAT$ of categories, the quadruple $\{\obj C_0, \obj C_1, \obj C_2, (\obj C_1) \times_{C_1} (\mor C_2) \times_{C_1} (\obj C_1)\}$ forms the 0-, 1-, 2-, and 3-cells $\{T_0, T_1, T_2, T_3\}$ of a tricategory.
 Here $(\obj C_1) \times_{C_1} (\mor C_2) \times_{C_1} (\obj C_1)$ is the set of morphisms $\phi$ of the category $C_2$ whose source $s(\phi)$ and target $t(\phi)$ are identity morphisms in $C_1$. \end{theorem} \begin{proof} We construct the data of a tricategory and then verify the axioms.
 The 1-data items [T1-1] through [T1-9] of a tricategory are given by the value of the functors [B1-1] through [B1-9] on objects.
 The 1-data items [T1-10] through [T1-27] are given by the value of the natural transformations [B2-1] through [B2-18] on objects.
 The remaining data are as follows: \begin{description} \item[T1-28] The 1-datum item [T1-28], $i_z: T_2 \ra T_3$, is the identity of the category $C_2$. \item[T1-29] The 1-datum item [T1-29], $m_z: T_3 \times_{T_2} T_3 \ra T_3$, is the composition in the category $C_2$. \item[T1-30] The 1-datum item [T1-30], $f_b: T_3 \times_{T_1} T_2 \ra T_3$, is given by $f_b(\gamma \times a) = m_v(\gamma \times \id_a)$, where $m_v$ is the vertical composition functor [B1-4] and $\id_a$ is the identity morphism on the object $a$ in the category $C_2$. \item[T1-31] The 1-datum [T1-31] is similarly given by $f_t(a \times \gamma) = m_v(\id_a \times \gamma)$. \item[T1-32] The 1-datum [T1-32], $h_r: T_3 \times_{T_0} T_1 \ra T_3$, is given by $h_r(\gamma \times u) = w_r(\gamma \times \id_u)$, where $w_r$ is the right whisker functor [B1-5] and $\id_u$ is the identity morphism on the object $u$ in the category $C_1$. \item[T1-33] The 1-datum [T1-33] is similarly given by $h_l(u \times \gamma) = w_l(\id_u \times \gamma)$. \end{description}